 The band, led by Director of Harvard University Band and Wind Ensemble Mark Olson, is open to all brass, woodwind, and percussion players from both Harvard and the Greater Boston area, regardless of age or experience.

 Auditions are not necessary.
-Interested wind, brass, and percussion players are advised to come to the first rehearsal with instrument and, if possible, a folding music stand.
+Interested musicians may register here or come early to the first rehearsal with instrument and, if possible, a music stand.

-Rehearsals are in Sanders Theatre on Wednesday nights, beginning June 27, from 7:15 - 9:30 pm.
+Rehearsals are Wednesdays in Sanders Theatre from 7:15 to 9:30 pm, starting June 26.

-The band will have two concerts, July 26 at 4 pm in Harvard Yard and July 29 at 3 pm at the Hatch Memorial Shell in Boston.
+The ensemble will hold two performances.
+The first on July 25 at 4 pm in Tercentenary Theatre, Harvard Yard, and the second on July 28 at 3 pm at the Hatch Memorial Shell in Boston.

 Harvard Summer Chorus

-Auditions for Summer School students will be held in Holden Chapel from 2 to 5 pm and 6 to 9 pm on Saturday, June 23; from 2 to 5 pm and 6 to 9 pm on Sunday, June 24; and from 5 to 9 pm on Monday, June 25.
+Auditions for Summer School students will be held in the Music Building - Paine Hall, classroom 5, from 2 to 5 pm and 6 to 9 pm on Sunday, June 23; and from 5 to 9 pm on Monday, June 24.

 Harvard Summer School Orchestra

-The Harvard Summer School Orchestra is currently in its thirty-third season under the direction of Judith Zuckerman.
+The Harvard Summer School Orchestra is currently in its thirty-fifth season under the direction of Judith Zuckerman.
 Orchestral musicians of all ages are invited to audition.
 A Harvard affiliation is not required, and there is no fee for participation but participating musicians must be available for the entire Summer School term.
 The orchestra comprises approximately 60 players and performs works from the classical repertoire.
+This year, the orchestra will perform Saint-Saëns Cello Concerto No. 1 in A minor, as well as other pieces TBA.
+For more information, please email email@example.com.

 The orchestra forms anew each summer and therefore has openings for all orchestral instruments.
 Returning players must re-audition.